devilelephant/blacklist/README.md

 ```

 ## Clean up
-Once you're done with BlackList tear the entire thing down to remove it from your AWS account:
+Once you're done with BlockList tear the entire thing down to remove it from your AWS account:

 ```bash
 cdk destroy --profile default